vacp2p/rfc/README.md

 ### Waku

 Waku is a protocol that replaces Whisper ([EIP-627](https://eips.ethereum.org/EIPS/eip-627)).
-Waku v2 is an upgrade of Waku v1 that is in active development and offfer significant improvements.
+Waku v2 is an upgrade of Waku v1 that is in active development and offer significant improvements.
 You can read more about the [plan for it](https://vac.dev/waku-v2-plan) and an [update](https://vac.dev/waku-v2-update).

 #### Version 2
   - [waku/2](./waku/v2/waku-v2.md) specs for `waku/2` version, current draft version